KaveriBridge/maths/10th/quadratic-equations/examples.md

 * (ii) 1/x - 1/(x-2) = 3, x ≠ 0,2

 #### Example 15 : A motor boat whose speed is 18 km/h in still water takes 1 hour more to go 24 km upstream than to return downstream to the same spot.
 Find the speed of the stream.

+#### Example 16 : Find the discriminant of the quadratic equation 2x2 – 4x + 3 = 0, and hence find the nature of its roots.
+#### Example 17 : A pole has to be erected at a point on the boundary of a circular park of diameter 13 metres in such a way that the differences of its distances from two diametrically opposite fixed gates A and B on the boundary is 7 metres.
+Is it possible to do so?
+If yes, at what distances from the two gates should the pole be erected?
+#### Example 18 : Find the discriminant of the equation 3x2 – 2x + 1/3 = 0 and hence findthe nature of its roots.
+Find them, if they are real.